ishitharaj/OkkoRecSystem/README.md

 6. ``` poetry run python train.py train_cbm ``` runs ranker training pipeline (takes a while)

+#### Note : To get recommendations, first you need to train LFM model.
+It will generate required files in the artifacts/data folder.

 ### To To test your model and get prediction
 ```poetry run python .\models\pipeline.py``` - - runs API locally (Then check http://127.0.0.1:8000//get_recommendation?user_id=176549&top_k=10)